 When you have accepted that rehab treatment is necessary, you must then decide on the type of rehab to attend.
 You may attend an outpatient rehab clinic.
 This is when you do not reside within the treatment centre, but you instead return home following the conclusion of daily therapy sessions.
 This form of rehab is the least disruptive to your work and social responsibilities.
 However, this form of rehab is also marred by relapse because you are not removed from temptations whilst you undergo your treatment.

 The second and perhaps superior form of rehab is known as inpatient rehab.
 This is when you reside in the rehab clinic for the entire duration of your rehab programme.
 This form of rehab is more costly in terms of both time and money when compared to outpatient rehab.
-However, inpatient rehab is by far the best option gives you are removed from your using environment whilst you undergo your treatment.
+However, inpatient rehab is by far the best option since you are removed from your 'using' environment whilst you undergo your treatment.

 When you attend a residential rehab in Southwark, you will need to invest around 28 days in your treatment to ensure your addiction is fully arrested.
 Generally, the longer you remain within a rehab clinic, the better your odds of remaining in recovery for the long term.
 Remaining in a rehab for at least 28 days means old destructive habits are broken down and replaced with healthier alternatives.

 One of the biggest threats to your recovery is a relapse.
 During your rehab programme, you will spend a substantial amount of time developing relapse prevention strategies.
 This work will continue even following your discharge from a rehab clinic in Southwark.
 You will benefit from a year’s long aftercare programme.
 You will also be encouraged to join local mutual support groups taking place within or surrounding Southwark.

 When you begin rehab in Southwark, you will begin by undergoing an initial evaluation with a psychiatrist.
 You will be supplied with medication to help you overcome withdrawal symptoms.
 Following the completion of your medically supervised detox, you will then begin to attend therapy sessions.
 These sessions aim to treat the mental aspect of addiction.